-Naomi is a professional copy editor and proofreader.
+Naomi is a professional proofreader and copy editor with a light touch.
+(She does not offer developmental editing.)
 She has worked in-house for two publishing companies: Rowman & Littlefield Publishers and Coastal Carolina Press.
 In 2005 Naomi began freelancing full time as a copy editor and proofreader.
 As a freelance book editor and proofreader, she has worked for Rowman & Littlefield Publishers, University of New England Press, Ave Maria Press, and Institute of Carmelite Studies Publications.

 - Academic Editing